Today's Articles

 Elizabeth Flood

-*The birth of Elizabeth Thorn Scott Flood is celebrated on this date in 1828.
-She was a 19th-century Black educator and activist.
+*This date in 1828 is celebrated as the birth date of Elizabeth Thorn Scott Flood, a 19th-century Black educator and activist.

 Elizabeth Thorn was born a free woman in New York State.
 She received a good education in New Bedford, Massachusetts, and married her first husband, Joseph Scott.
 In 1852, Elizabeth and her husband moved to California and settled in Placerville.
 Joseph worked as a gold miner and died shortly after their arrival, leaving Scott Flood alone to care for their son Oliver.
 Feeling that Placerville was not the adequate place for a Black widow and her young son, she moved to Sacramento, which had a sizable Black population.